-How you can still support the 2022 National Day of Mourning even if you can't come to Plymouth
+How you can still support the 2023 National Day of Mourning even if you can't come to Plymouth

-If you are unable to participate directly in the National Day of Mourning in Plymouth, MA, here are seven ways you can stand in solidarity with United American Indians of New England (UAINE) and the National Day of Mourning.
+If you are unable to participate directly in the National Day of Mourning in Plymouth, MA, here are seven ways you can still be in solidarity with United American Indians of New England (UAINE) and the National Day of Mourning.

-1. Watch the National Day of Mourning livestream from Plymouth, that will be streaming from the UAINE.org website beginning at 12 noon on November 24.
-The livestream link will be found there.
+1. Watch the National Day of Mourning livestream from Plymouth here beginning at 12 noon on November 23: tinyurl.com/NDOM2023Livestream.